Goals by Klingberg and Johns rally Stars past Red Wings 5-2

 Detroit had won the previous seven games at Dallas dating to Oct.
 14, 2010.

-Korpikoski scored at 3:39 of the first when he tipped in defenseman Jordie Benn's drive from the blue line.

-Detroit took a 2-1 lead on goals 1:33 apart late in the first period.
+Detroit's goals came 1:33 apart late in the first period.

 With a 5-on-3 advantage, Nyquist took a cross-ice pass from Thomas Vanek for an easy wrist shot from just to the right of the net with Niemi pulled in the other direction.